ericwoud/buildR64arch/README.md

 ```
 Detach from the session if you want, with CTRL-A + D.

-When running on the R64, clone the script and run:
+When running on the R64 run:
 ```
-./build.sh -F
+bpir-build -F
 ```
 Make sure your internet connection is working on the R64.
 Ping 8.8.8.8 should work.